 Tags are displayed in search to give the reader additional context as to what the article is about and what it relates to.
 A reader can click on a tag to navigate to a list of all articles with that tag.

-Clicking on a tag performs a special operation in the search that bypasses the regular search and returns a list of all articles with the same tag.
-You can manually perform a tag search by putting a colon in front of the tag name, like this:
+Selecting a tag performs a special operation in the search to return a list of all articles with the same tag.
+You can do the same thing by putting a colon in front of the tag name in the search bar, like this:

-See Tag Searches for more information on how tag search works.
+Refer to Tag searches for more information on how tag search works.

 Listing articles by tag

 If you like, you could get really fancy and create a link that lists all articles with a certain tag.
-The link would look something like this, replacing "flying" with your tag.
+This can be useful for directing your readers to a specific list of resources.

-For example, this link will search for the "subscription" tag referenced in the above screenshots: https://support.knowledgeowl.com/help/search?phrase=:subscription
+For example, this link will search for the "third-party customization" tag referenced in the above screenshots:

-KnowledgeOwl search results will automatically display all tags assigned to a given article :
+Search results will automatically display all tags assigned to a given article:

-However, if you're using tags for custom filters in the Manage Articles interface, you might not want those internal tags to be shown in search results.
+However, if you're using tags for custom filters in the Manage Articles interface, you might not want some of your internal tags to be shown in search results.

 You can mark tags like this as hidden from readers.
 Hiding a tag from readers: